 - Costumes.
 A few simple costumes can greatly enhance a child’s play.
 Children love to dress up and transform into characters who can act out roles in imaginative play – especially with other children.
 Having a few special hooks for capes and a shelf for hats can make costumes easily accessible and suggestive of imaginative play.
 Our little guy loves putting on “silly hats.”

-- Finger puppets – Puppetry is an old, traditional art, which provides a focus for role play, encouraging a child’s imagination.
+- Finger puppets.
+Puppetry is an old, traditional art, which provides a focus for role play, encouraging a child’s imagination.
 Young children can believe and relate to them, they can enter and explore the fascinating inventive world that puppets create.
 I found these adorable ones at IKEA.

-Here are some of my favorite places to find beautiful and imaginative toys:
+Some of my favorite places to find beautiful and imaginative toys: